Introduction

 Political parties and leaders

-Alliance for a Happy Home or ABL [WONG Kit-cheng] (an electoral list of UPP)
+Alliance for a Happy Home or ABL [WONG Kit-cheng]

-Macau-Guangdong Union or UMG [MAK Soi-kun]
+Macau-Guangdong Union or UGM [MAK Soi-kun]

-New Hope or NE [Jose Maria Pereira COUTINHO]
+New Hope or NE [José Maria Pereira COUTINHO]

 United Citizens Association of Macau or ACUM [CHAN Meng-kam]